mongodb/specifications/source/change-streams/change-streams.rst

      * Only present for ops of type 'rename'.
      *
      * The namespace, in the same format as `ns`, that a collection has been renamed to.
-     *
-     * This field is also present in the `operationDescription` field for `rename` events
-     * but has been left for backwards compatibility.
      */
     to: Optional<Document>;